SAP-archive/abap-odata-smoke-test/README.md

 ODATA services nowadays serve as a foundation of SAP Fiori apps.
 This ABAP Report provides sample code to run simple ODATA smoke tests in order to check their technical availability after activation.

 Flow:
-* Evaluates all activated ODATA Services
+* Evaluates all activated ODATA Services (as in transaction /IWFND/MAINT_SERVICE)
 * Performs a $metadata call
 * (Optional) Performs a service document call
 * (Optional) Performs an arbitary entityset call